 4. Card Coupler

 Card Coupler is similar to the game Memory that you may have played as a child.
 The object of the game is to match 8 pairs of cards correctly.
-Before the game starts, the learner sees both sides of each card correctly.
-Once the game begins, the cards are turned over and shuffled.
-The learner then proceeds to click through the cards to find matches, trying to remember which cards are pairs and where they are located on the board.
+Before the game starts, the learner sees both sides of each card.
+Once the game begins, the cards flip over and shuffled.
+The learner then proceeds to click through the cards to find matches.

 For learners that love crossword puzzles, this game is an easy and fun way to learn.
 The terms from the flashcards are used to create an interactive crossword puzzle.
-Learners use hints to come up with the terms, then filling them in on the puzzle.
+Learners use hints to come up with the terms then fill them in on the puzzle.